Hydrogen Stocks Canada

 Harvest Clean Energy (TSE:HCLN) is one of the newest to hit the market.
 It invests in a portfolio of the 40 largest Clean Energy Issuers from the Clean Energy Investable Universe.

 It has a fund, which is unique in that all 40 positions are equally weighted.
-That means each stake will make up about 2.5 percent of the whole portfolio.
+That means each stake will comprise about 2.5 percent of the portfolio.
 However, the 2.5 percent weighting may not be perfect because the fund is rebalanced semi-annually, as a lot can happen in six months.

 With management costs of 0.40 percent, this is a low-fee product.
 HCLN has $66.1 million in assets under management as of June 30, 2021.
 It’s a well-diversified portfolio, with 14.7 percent and 30.9 percent of assets coming from Canada and the United States, respectively, with the remainder coming from across the world.